 I am a writer

-I write about feeling not-quite-at-home—about the distances that can exist between how we’re seen and who we are.
-We are complex, and not always what we appear to be on the surface.
+I write about feeling not-quite-at-home—about the distance between how we’re seen and who we are.
+I believe that we are complex, and not always what we appear to be on the surface.

-All that twisty thinking tied me in to the three cultures.
-It also left some part of me always trailing behind, never completely inhabiting any one place.
-Perhaps that is why I am so fascinated by the idea of home.
+All that twisty thinking tied me in to the three cultures, though some part of me always seems to trail behind, never completely inhabiting any one place.

 I love words